 Hacking The Packing: Teach Kids How to Pack Light and Right

 Have you ever let your kids loose with the packing?
 ‘Of course not!’ you cry.
 Who wants to land in holiday paradise with a suitcase full of gadgets and soft toys, with no underwear and an assortment of odd socks?
 But it doesn’t need to be like that.
 If you teach kids how to pack light and right you may even find yourself asking them to pack your case.
-In this post, brought to you in collaboration with KLM UK, we give some tips on ways to teach kids how to pack.
+In this post, we give some tips on ways to teach kids how to pack.
 And our very own packing efficiency engineer offers some practical tips on smart packing for kids…..

 Carry on Packing

 Here’s a question for you.
 When you send the kids to do the holiday packing do they:

 - Suddenly find something much more interesting to do?

 - Get overexcited and pack way too much and all the wrong things?

 - Make such a pig’s ear of it that you wish you’d done it yourself in the first place?